RishabhRD/rs-stl/README.md

 # rs-stl

-Porting STL to rust.
+Porting STL to rust, i.e., generic programming for rust.

-Rust has great set of algorithms based on `rust iterators`.
-However, many algorithms like `std::rotate` is still missing.
-This is because we don't have concept of `C++-like iterators`.
+Rust has good set of generic algorithms based on `rust iterators`.
+However, still its hard to write a generic `std::rotate` kind of algorithm with rust iterators.
+Also, inplace mutations are hard to achieve with `rust iterators`.
+But `C++ iterators` are great for the same.

 C++ STL is a brilliant piece of work by Alex Stepanov and provides highly composable algorithms over C++ iterators.

 rs-stl ports C++ STL algorithms to rust by using concepts of Positions instead of Iterators to support rust borrow rules.

+NOTE: Currently rs-stl is in experiment phase and might change any time.

 ## Basic Idea